Cycle-to-cycle variations in cross-flow turbine performance and flow fields: Methods

 PIV processing was performed in LaVision DaVis (version 10.1.1).
 Background subtraction using a Butterworth filter on phase-matched images mitigated residual reflections and background illumination variation.
 The shadowed regions, visible turbine structures, and remaining reflections were manually masked prior to PIV processing.
-The phase-specific masks applied are functions of $S_k$, $\lambda$, and $\theta$, but constant for all $n$.
-Processing utilized a multi-grid, multi-pass cross-correlation algorithm with adaptive image deformation at a 75\% overlap and 32 x 32 pixel final interrogation window size resulting in a 0.69 mm vector spacing (approximately 60 vectors per blade chord).
-Spurious vectors (less than 2\%) were removed with a universal outlier median filter utilizing a 9x9 filter region.
+These masks are specific to each phase, as the shadows and location of the turbine structures vary with blade position.
+These phase-specific masks applied are functions of $S_k$, $\lambda$, and $\theta$, but constant for all $n$.
+Processing utilized a multi-grid, multi-pass cross-correlation algorithm with adaptive image deformation with a 75\% overlap and 32 x 32 pixel final interrogation window size resulting in a 0.69 mm vector spacing (approximately 60 vectors per blade chord).
+Spurious vectors (less than 2\%) were removed with a universal outlier median filter utilizing a 9x9 filter region and a threshold value of 1.5 for the $\lambda\:=\:1.5$ cases and 2.5 for the $\lambda\:-\:2.5$ cases.